kuyajuts/Jutsyvel/README.md

 * Laravel Collective - HTML Form Helpers
 * CKEditor

+#Kindly update the .env file to your liking.

-I'll update this repo by next week.
+> I'll update this repo by next week.
 I'm going to add authentications, etc. Feel free to fork if you like :)